csci338/fall2023/pages/_assignments/lab05.md

 └── your-username
     ├── README.md
     ├── getting-started-app
-    ├── lab04       # your copy -- you will edit the files in this folder └── lab05       # your copy -- you will edit the files in this folder
+    ├── lab04       # your copy -- you may not have this one yet if your changes have not yet been reviewed └── lab05       # your copy -- you will edit the files in this folder
 ```